 This chair is metal and plastic.
 Yes, you can paint plastic and metal with spray paint and it will not chip off if you use a good brand of paint like Rust-Oleum.
 The seat fabric is one of my old shower curtains.
 Never throw stuff away!

 Can you tell off-white paint and drop cloth seats are a favorite of mine?
-That's because this combo works well on any style, size, shape of chair.
+That's because this combo works well on any style, size, or shape of a chair.

-The decoupaged desk and the green chair are another project from my early blogging days.
+The decoupaged desk and the green chair are other projects from my early blogging days.
 The fabric I decoupaged to the drawer fronts is a recycled curtain.
 Using the fabric to cover the seat was a no-brainer.

 These cane back chairs look so good painted.
 I painted the chair with a corally pinkish color, then lightly dry brushed white paint over the cane and the wood parts of the chair.
 The seat cover is a vintage pillowcase.

 How fantastic is that yellow!
-It definitively needed a great fabric to go with the bold color.
+It definitely needed a great fabric to go with the bold color.
 I fell in love with the fabric at first sight.
 I bought it not knowing what I would do with it.

 I got a lot of comments about this chair makeover.
 A few of you wanted me to add something to the back of the chair because it is so bare.
 I agree it is kind of bare, but I think anything on the back would have been competing against the bold fabric design.
 The fabric was an old shirt of mine.
 See, don't throw anything away.

 I don't have the post for the black table and chairs anymore.
 I deleted it some time ago.
-This was a custom makeover for a long time cusomer.
+This was a custom makeover for a long-time customer.
 The black paint is Beyond paint and the seats......you guessed it.....drop cloths.

 This was also a custom paint project for a high school girl—another project from years ago.
 I painted and distressed the chair, then used a vintage pillowcase to re-cover the seat.